 Playa Panama is a super laid-back beach town in Guanacaste.
 While it’s not known for much other than surfing and having great sunsets, we enjoyed our time there with the surfers and locals.

 I would say that even though Playa Hermosa is a better beach, Playa Panama is the best place to get a taste of what Costa Rica’s culture and people are like.

-During this trip, we also got to see some incredible sunsets in multiple locations.
-While at Playa Hermosa one day we watched the sunset over the Bay of Papagayo.
-It’s something that’s pretty hard to beat.
+During this trip, we also saw some incredible sunsets in multiple locations.
+While at Playa Hermosa, one day we watched the sunset over the Bay of Papagayo.
+It’s pretty hard to beat.

 See Related: Interesting Costa Rica Wildlife

 Day Eight: Return to San José (If that’s where you are staying)

 After spending seven days in Guanacaste, you should consider heading back to San Jose to return your rental car and get settled before departing the beautiful country of Costa Rica.

 We departed out of Liberia Airport, but you should consider giving yourself an extra day if you fly out of San José or Santa Cruz.
 Plus, there are some great spots in both of those cities to explore as well.

 After a week in Guanacaste, we have to say that it was definitely worth the visit!
 The tropical rainforest is unlike anything else in North America.
 There’s a magnificent volcano and the beaches were beautiful.
 Not only that, the people were friendly, and there was plenty to do.